Flexible Solar Panels and Solar Cells

 The electrodes used in flexible solar cells must also meet many of the requirements listed above.

 Indium tin oxide (ITO) is the most widely used material in flexible electrodes.
 However, a shortage of indium could limit the use of ITO electrodes.
 As a result, researchers have turned their attention to other materials suitable for flexible electrodes.
 This includes the use of materials such as carbon nanotubes and graphene.
-Hybrid materials have also been explored as external contacts, such as thin metal nanowires, to improve the device performance.
+Hybrid materials, such as thin metal nanowires, have also been explored to improve the device performance.

 The Future of Flexible Solar Panels

-Flexible solar technologies, particularly perovskite solar cells, are a large focus of energy research.
-The power conversion efficiency (PCE) of perovskites has now exceeded 20%, an impressive figure, and continues to rise.
+Flexible solar technologies, particularly perovskite solar cells, recieve lots of attention within research.
+The power conversion efficiency (PCE) of perovskites has now exceeded 20% and continues to rise.

 Alongside the benefits and promises of flexible solar panels, there are limitations.
 In particular, perovskite solar cells have some specific challenges: